dan-r/HomeAssistant-NissanConnect/README.md

-# Nissan Connect for Home Assistant
+# NissanConnect for Home Assistant

-An integration for interacting with Nissan Connect vehicles.
+An unofficial integration for interacting with Nissan Connect vehicles.
 Based on the work of [mitchellrj](https://github.com/mitchellrj) and [tobiaswk](https://github.com/Tobiaswk/dartnissanconnect).

-This is quite heavily EV-focussed as thats what I have.

-This is an unofficial integration.
 I have no affiliation with Nissan besides owning one of their cars.

+This integration is heavily EV-focussed as thats what I have, and currently has only been confirmed to work in Europe.

+If you find any bugs or would like to request a feature, please open an issue.

+## Tested Vehicles
-Tested with the following vehicles:
+This integration has been tested with the following vehicles:
-* Nissan Leaf Tekna (2022) - UK
+* Nissan Leaf Tekna (2022) - UK [@dan-r]
 * Nissan Qashqai (2021) - EU

-If you find any bugs or would like to request a feature, please open an issue.
+### North America
+The API used in North America is completely separate to Europe and it appears that Nissan USA are [a lot more hostile](https://tobis.dk/blog/the-farce-of-nissanconnect-north-america/) towards third-party access.
+Any future US support would rely on library support (such as [dartnissanconnectna](https://gitlab.com/tobiaswkjeldsen/dartnissanconnectna)) or someone in North America maintaining that side of things.
+If you're interested, get in touch!

 ## Installation